PeterCamilleri/CX16/tools/README.md

 # Tools

+This section contains information and discussions about the tools used in this repository.

+## cc65

 The initial work on the CX16 project will be done with the [cc65](https://cc65.github.io/) tool chain.
-There are many reasons that I have made this my (initial) choice.
-The assembler (a65) supports macros, the 65C02 (among others) and it comes with a linker (ld65) breaks the tyranny of absolute object code.
+There are many reasons that I have made this my choice.
+The assembler (ca65) supports macros, the 65C02 (among others) and it comes with a linker (ld65) which breaks the tyranny of absolute object code.
 Besides it's open-sourced and free!

 The tool chain may change at some point.
 In any event I will may provide some helpful (?) instructions on installing what ever tool chain I settle on, when I settle on it.

+## Notepad++

 Another, entirely optional, component of the toolset is the [Notepad++](https://notepad-plus-plus.org/) editor.
 This program supports multi-tab edit with syntax highlighting.
 It also allows effortless handling of the various line endings used in Windows, Linux, Unix, and the Mac.
 It's also easy-to-use and free!
 You may prefer another editor and that's OK.
 Go with what makes you happy.

+_todo_ Create a configuration style for the cc65 assembly language so that it looks nice while being edited.

 ## File Names